clinical-genomics-uppsala/PrecMed1/docs/lab3.md

 !!! question  "Question 15"
     :question:  Are the both DMPK alleles above the pathogenic threshold?

  A good resource for staying updated on pathogenic expansion repeats is the [STRipy STR database](https://stripy.org/database).
-Go to the DMPK entry to see information on this repeat expansion and the frequency of different repeat lengths in gnomad.
+Go to the DMPK entry to see information on this repeat expansion and the frequency of different repeat lengths in gnomAD.

 !!! question  "Question 16"
     :question: The tri-nucleotide repeat motif for DMPK in the literature is given as CTG.
 Why does Expansion Hunter report a repeat motif of CAG?